Social Transformation (Graduate Certificate)

 Additional Curriculum Information

-The electives taken are selected with the faculty advisor.
-The faculty advisor helps to directionalize the electives to ensure they have a common theme.
-This helps to ensure students' experiences in the courses align with the learning goals outlined for the certificate.
+The electives taken are selected with the faculty advisor, who helps ensure they have a common theme and that students' experiences in the courses align with the learning goals outlined for the certificate.

 Applicants must fulfill the requirements of both the Graduate College and The College of Liberal Arts and Sciences.